chocolatey/choco-wiki/FeaturesAgentService.md

 ### Package Parameters
 Note items with "`:`" mean a value should be provided, items without are simply switches.

 * `/Username:` - provide username - instead of using the default 'ChocolateyLocalAdmin' user.
+This user will need to be a member of local administrators due to the privileges needed for this service - this is typically ensured during installation. `Logon as Service` and `Logon as Batch` privileges are also ensured.
 * `/Password:` - optional password for the user.
 * `/EnterPassword` - receive the password at runtime as a secure string
 * `/UseDefaultChocolateyConfigUser` - use the default username from Chocolatey's configuration.
 This may be LocalSystem.